 - Before and after each leg players and the scorer must wash their hands with soap and water for 20 seconds

-- Between each leg the table and equipment should be sanitised/wiped – additional coins used shall be reimbursed by the league
+- Between each leg the table and equipment should be sanitised/wiped – additional coins used can be reimbursed by the league if required

 - Players should be offered enough space around the table to play the game while safely distancing from their opponent and all others within the venue.
 When not playing everyone else should remain seated and away from the table as directed by the host venue